TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/tfcctf25-cromozominus-rex/index.md

 os.system("as -g sym.S -o sym.o")
 ```

-This script produces an object file that can be loaded with `add-symbol-file sym.o 0x0`.
+This script produces an object file that can be loaded with `add-symbol-file sym.o 0x0`.\
+Not the end of the world, but we can finally see where the exploit is jumping around :wink:

 ![gdb2](/tfcctf25/cromo/gdb2.png)

-Now we can see where the exploit is jumping around :wink:

 ### Final script